 - Trust, Transparency and Traceability:

 We live in a trust deficit world.
 We live in a world of deep fakes, fake news, algorithm biases.
-We live in a world where credibility of humans and technology is at an all time low.
-So, when an organisation is pushing its brand or service, we can well imagine how credible people think it is!
+We live in a world where the credibility of humans and technology is at an all-time low.
+So, when an organization is pushing its brand or service, we can well imagine how credible people think it is!
 There is growing awareness amongst consumers that their personal information is valuable and is at a risk of being misused.
 Organizations are also recognizing the risk of securing and managing personal data, and of course governments in Europe and US have implemented legislation and India is on its way in 2020.
 According to Gartner by 2023 more than 75% of large organizations will hire artificial intelligence specialists in behaviour forensics, privacy, and customer trust to reduce brand reputation risk.

 - AI Security and the real threat of cyber attacks:

 Microsoft’s chat bot Tay, which was trained by twitter trolls to make racist slurs is a classic example of security threats.
 Model thefts is another area where attacks are common.
 This is where instead of creating one’s own model, a query is run on an existing model and learns how a model has reached its conclusions.
 The data is then used to recreate or steal the model.
 Gartner forecasts by 2022, 30% of all cyberattacks will use training data poisoning, AI model theft, or adversarial samples.

 India will not really be impacted by 5G technologies like the US and European markets where the implications are likely to be significant.
 Trials are expected in 2020 in India.
 This will certainly affect us very soon.